 Why Would You Use the Moving Average Indicator?

-You put with the period of 24 (or any other) on the MA chart.
+You put with a period of 24 (or any other) on the MA chart.

-When the line goes bottom-up on the chart, we should buy.
+When the line goes bottom-up on the chart, we should buy it.

 When the line goes top-down on the chart, we should sell.